datacamp-content-public/courses-m23-summer-prep-programming/chapter4.md

 - np.union(a,b)

 `@hint`
-Did you tried search online?
+Did you try to search online?

 `@pre_exercise_code`
 ```{python}